unibg-seclab/unibg-seclab.github.io/content/publications/2018-11-30-bdfprs-accesscontrol/index.md

 These services, however, raise some concerns related to the proper protection of data that, being stored on servers of third party cloud providers, are no more under the data owner control.
-The research and development community has addressed these concerns by proposing solutions where encryption is adopted not only for protecting data but also for regulating accesses.
+The research and development encryption is adopted not only for protecting data but also for regulating accesses.
 Depending on the trust assumption on the cloud provider offering the storage service, encryption can be applied at the server side,